Jane115/pycharmproject/README.md

 # pycharmproject

-To code is for my master project " Matrix Completion: Infer Missing Entries" This code is for my master project " Matrix Completion: Infer Missing Entries".
+To code is for my master project " Matrix Completion: Infer Missing Entries".
+This code is for my master project " Matrix Completion: Infer Missing Entries".
 To run the code directly, you should first download required packages, change the directory to your local path and run "Main.py".

 * I have attach my master dissertation, where the details of experiemnts are explained.